sergio-gdr/gsoc_2017/README.md

 Initially some code related to the emulation of the xsave/xrstr instructions had to be pulled out of KVM into a new file; these new helper functions are now shared by KVM and HVF.

 ## Repository Overview
-This repository contains the directories
+This repository contains the directories for the various patchsets that have been sent upstream.